PablooDario/Sentiment-Analysis/README.md

 ## Preprocessing
 usando un approach feature based estamos tomando embeddings generados por RoBERTa, un encoder que trabaja finamente parametrizado medienate el enmáscarado de tokens bidireccionales y para usarlos en nuestro modelo LTSM

+## Experiment

+Hypothesis: the fine tuning-based model will outperform the feature based approach of the LTSM

+## Results

+## Conclusion

+## Awknowledgements

+We are grateful for the course & the resources created by Grant Sanderson (3b1b), alas we say goodbye and thanks 4 all the fish.